LazyBun/owasp-top10-security/PITCHME.md

 ## How do I fight it?

-- don't accept serialized objects from untrusted sources |
+- Don't accept serialized objects from untrusted sources |
-- use serialization mediums that only permit primitive data types |
+- Only permit primitive data types |

 Note:
-The only safe architectural pattern is to not accept serialized objects from untrusted sources or to use serialization mediums that only permit primitive data types.
+The only safe architectural pattern is to not accept serialized objects from untrusted sources or only permit primitive data types.

 +++